iltommi/qdb-documentation/source/reference/qdb_httpd.rst

                     "size":
                     {
                         "type":"number",
-                        "description":"the total amount of data, in bytes, managed by the node", "required":true
+                        "description":"the total amount of data, in bytes, managed by the node.
+This value may lag.", "required":true
                     },
                     "max_size":